 - Copy these numbers and paste them directly into the tax software you’re utilizing to process your return.

 Step 2: Include your Spending Account information when you file your return

 If you’re using a tax software, select direct deposit as your refund method and include your Spending Account and routing numbers as the account to which you want your refund deposited.
 If you are having your taxes filed by a professional, let your tax preparer know that you want to receive your refund via direct deposit and provide them with your Spending Account and routing numbers.
 Be sure to triple check the information provided to avoid any errors which could delay your refund.

 Step 3: Get notified when your refund arrives

 When you e-file your return with direct deposit as the payment method, the IRS expects to issue 9 out of 10 refunds within 21 days, as opposed to 8 weeks for a check in the mail.
-We’ll let you know the moment your refund is deposited to your Spending Account by email and by push notification if you have the Chime app.
+We’ll let you know the moment your refund is deposited to your Spending Account by email and by push notification if you have downloaded the mobile banking app.
 If you think it’s taking too long to get your refund, you can always check on your refund status with the IRS’s nifty refund tracker.

 You can dawdle, procrastinate, and lollygag as much as you want, but the tax man cometh whether you like it or not.
 So what are you waiting for?
 Knock out the nagging stress of doing your taxes so you can get out and enjoy spring, or maybe even consider some spring cleaning for your finances.